Landrover Series I to III 3rd/4th Gear Problems

 - Select high range to lock the gears again.

 - Push the synchro into 4th gear (that is, the movable plate to the front).

 - Insert a new clip into the gap between the post and the gears,

 with the bent ends towards the shaft.

-- Using a pair of angled nose pliers, push the clip
+- Using a pair of angled long nose pliers, push the clip

 down and twist anti-clockwise and it will snap into position.

 - Move the selector into 3rd gear to centralise the clip.
 You may need to

 rotate the shaft slightly.

 - Repeat these steps for the other two clips.
 It will get harder to move